I am firmly ensconced here in the prestigious Attila the Hun chair at the distinguished Limbaugh Institute for advanced conservative studies.

 They take drastic action.

-They're not gonna stop going to Starbucks, they're not gonna stop going to Blockbuster, they're not gonna stop buying their plasma TVs, but they will run out of gas for a free gallon.
+They're not going to stop buying their plasma TVs, but they will run out of gas for a free gallon.

-You gotta learn how the American people think, Snerdley, if you're gonna continue to be the official program observer here.
+You've got to learn how the American people think, Snerdley, if you're going to continue to be the official program observer here.

 Let me grab a quick phone call because Don in Brighton, Michigan's been waiting a while.